Douglas Ross confirms intention to stand at General Election

 “Notwithstanding this, and despite my having been adopted by our local members, the Scottish Conservative and Unionist Party has informed me tonight that they have decided not to put me forward as their chosen candidate for Aberdeenshire North and Moray East.”

+Mr Duguid was elected in 2017 as MP for Banff and Buchan, which has now been expanded as part of boundary changes and renamed Aberdeenshire North and Moray East.

+He served twice as a junior minister in the Scotland Office, from June 2020 to September 2021 and from September-October 2022.

-The SNP attacked Mr Ross’s decision almost immediately, describing the treatment of Mr Duguid as “indefensible”.
+The SNP attacked Mr Ross’s decision to stand almost immediately, describing the treatment of Mr Duguid as “indefensible”.

 SNP campaign chief Stewart Hosie said: “This is a day of shame for the Tories, with three-jobs Douglas Ross taking a seat from David Duguid to keep his third salary at Westminster.